 All restaurants featured on The Infatuation are selected by our editorial team.
-12 Nashville Restaurants Where You’ll Want To Become A Regular is presented by American Express®.
-Check out our regulars guides for Portland, NYC, LA, and Miami, and show your neighborhood some love and dine at a small business this Valentine’s Day.
+Restaurants You’ll Want To Be A Regular At is presented by American Express ®.
+Dine at a local small business and make a big impact on your community.

 Long before Rosepepper was known for its witty, regularly-changing sign, it was known for great tacos and margaritas - which aren’t going anywhere anytime soon.
 This East Nashville favorite is always busy, with consistently delicious Mexican classics - like tamales and chile rellenos - and a large patio that screams, “come day drink on me.”
 You’ll likely see at least 12 people you know - or possibly make 12 new friends - every time you go here, so be prepared for Margarita Monday to bleed into Taco Tuesday.